 Why didn't they answer my question?!

 You & I rely on other readers to help, and 22 years experience shows that Abstract Questions Don't Interest Them, So They Are Rarely Answered:

-- Please Describe Your Own Situation so a reader can help you without covering a dozen "ifs, ands, & buts" that don't apply to you anyway.
+- Please carefully Describe Your Own Situation so readers can help you without covering a dozen "ifs, ands, & buts" that may not apply to you anyway.

-- Everyone hates "flash-card quizzes" ... please don't make your posting resemble one :-(
+- Everyone hates "flash-card quizzes" ... please make sure your posting doesn't resemble one :-(

 - You know stuff other people don't!
-Please frame your question such that readers will learn something from it.
+Please always frame your questions such that other readers will learn something from them.

 - Say WHO you are, WHAT you do, & WHY you want to know.

 - Courtesy demands that you spend more time on your own question than you ask strangers to.
 If there are few words in your question, it's probably abstract and won't attract an answer.

 - Tell people something they might not know.
 Don't say "my formula doesn't work"; say "my formula, which is so & so, gives such & such a problem".

 - Don't say "How can I brighten brass?"; say "My great-great-great aunt left me a brass-hinged trunk from her Mayflower voyage..."
 If your question attracts interest it will get answered; if not, it won't.

 - If possible, e-mail a photo or sketch of yourself and/or your problem to .
 Photos of yourself add a personal touch that attracts interest, and pictures of the problem are worth a thousand words.